garrandall/popular-music-data/tracks/shattered-glass-britney-spears.md

 Were you still in the bed?

 Or is a nightmare keeping you up instead?
-Ooh baby, are you feeling guilty for what you did?
+Oh baby, are you feeling guilty for what you did?
 If you think you're hurting, you ain't seen nothing yet